Where are the Canary Islands located? Are they part of Europe or Africa?

 Fuerteventura is the closest island to Africa, situated at only a 100 km distance from the coast of Morocco.
 The closest point is actually Faro de la Entallada (Entallada Lighthouse), which provides amazing views and we recommend you go up there if you're visiting Fuerteventura.

 Lanzarote is the northernmost Canary Island and the closest to Spain and the European continent.

 Due to their position, the Canary Islands are considered a bridge between three continents: Africa, America and Europe.
 The geographical location of the Canary Islands made them an important stop for navigators between Africa, Europe and the American, which is why in the past many states have fought to get the islands in their possession.

-Nowadays, because of where the Canary Islands are located they are mostly visited by tourists from mainland Europe, especially from the UK, Ireland, Germany, Italy, the Nordic states and Russia as well.
+Nowadays, due to the position of the Canary Islands and the pertinence to Spain, the islands are mostly visited by tourists from mainland Europe, especially from the UK, Ireland, Germany, Italy, France and the Nordic states as well.